Why did we go to the Faroe Islands? Just to do it.

 Food (as with everything) in the Faroe Islands is pretty expensive.
 And, not gonna lie, most of it wasn’t that great.
 But two things really stood out…

 - We ate the single best thing we’ve eaten on this trip so far in Tórshavn: the lamb at Áarstova.
 It was part of a 3-course meal, the first being langoustine soup, the last being dessert (we had the rhubarb compot and the chocolate cake).
-But the standout was the lamb: a gargantuan shoulder which had been cooked in beer for 12 hours.
+But the standout was the gargantuan lamb shoulder which had been cooked in beer for 12 hours.
 It was just perfect.
 While the meat was falling off the bone, the skin was still deliciously crispy.
 It was served with root veg, potatoes, and 2 sauces (not that any of those things were truly necessary).

 - Our first night in Tórshavn, we arrived pretty late, and all of the restaurants were closed or had stopped serving food.
 But we had done our research prior to landing and knew there was a pizza place with great reviews open until 1am.
 Number One Pizza didn’t disappoint.
 The owner, Murat, was a gregarious man from Turkey who took great pride in his pizza, ordering the sauce from Italy.
 He made our pizza from scratch and we devoured it sitting outside with a view of the port.